fcanas/OHMKit/README.md

 ### NSCoding

 It might be nice if we built a way to make a class `NSCoding` compatible if it's not already.
-I like [Mantle](https://github.com/github/Mantle), but I don't want to be told what my super class should be (had you noticed?).
+I like [Mantle](https://github.com/github/Mantle), but I don't want to be told what my super class should be.

 ### NSValueTransformer